SmallPlanetUnity/PUMarkdown/README.md

 # PUMarkdown
 A custom element for PlanetUnity2 which brings the power of markdown to PU.
+Utilizes the open source project [MarkdownDeep](http://www.toptensoftware.com/markdowndeep/) to provide comprehensive parsing of Markdown strings coupled with custom hooks to generate custom PlanetUnity elements.